ccs-ucb/290Q/assets/labs/L7-timeline-1/L7-timeline-1.md

 ## Grouping and Repeating trials

 In the code above, we have some instructions and then a single `jsPsychImageKeyboardResponse` trial.
+The simplest option for building a more complex timeline would be to add more trials to the timeline individually.

-We could add more trials individually to the timeline, but often it is useful to create groups of trials, and then re-use those groups of trials multiple times.
+But often it may be useful to create groups of trials, and then re-use those groups of trials multiple times.
 For example, we may wish to present a fixation cross before presnting a stimulus briefly and then collecting a response.
-We might want to repeat this trial structure multiple times.
+We might then want to repeat this trial structure multiple times.

+### Example: A simple training procedure
 Here's one way we could achieve this kind of grouping and repeating using jsPsych.

-First, let's create a fixation cross trial.
-This trial displays a trial stimulus (`+`) for `500`ms, and does not allow paarticipants to move forward by pressing a key (`NO_KEYS`).
+First, let's create a fixation cross trial using the `jsPsychHtmlKeyboardResponse` plugin.
+The trial below displays a trivial HTML stimulus (`+`) for `500`ms, and does not allow participants to move forwards (`NO_KEYS`).

 ```js
 var fixationCross = {